TotallyInformation/alternate-node-red-installer/README.md

 The concept is really very simple.

 * Create a folder in some convenient location.
-* Use the `npm` package manager to install node-red (and node-red-admin if you like) into that folder. `npm install --unsafe-perm node-red node-red-admin`
+* Use the `npm` package manager to install node-red (and node-red-admin if you like) into that folder. `npm install --unsafe-perm --production node-red node-red-admin`
 * Create a sub-folder as your `userDir` - the place all of the nodes and your flows and other information is put.
 * Create startup and update scripts both for the master folder and the userDir folder using the script facility of npm.
   You will find examples of these in the `templates` folder of this repository.

 That's it.